johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 [insert image] <br/>

 1. On the left-most column of Deployment Workbench, right-click on `Deployment Shares` and click on `New Deployment Share`.
 This should open up the `New Deployment Share Wizard`.
-2. In the `Path` page, determine where you want your deployment share to be stored in.
+2. On the `Path` page, determine where you want your deployment share to be stored in.
 I left it as default.
-3. In the `Share` page, determine a name for your deployment share.
+3. On the `Share` page, determine a name for your deployment share.
 Again, I left it as default.
-4. In the `Descriptive Name` page, give your deployment share a description.
+4. On the `Descriptive Name` page, give your deployment share a description.
 I also left this as default.
-5. In the `Options` page, enable or disable any of the wizard panes listed (this can be configured again later after the deployment share has been made).
+5. On the `Options` page, enable or disable any of the wizard panes listed (this can be configured again later after the deployment share has been made).
 6. Review the summary page, and execute the creation of this deployment share if everything looks good to you.
 7. Once everything is finished, you should see new directories on the left column of Deployment Workbench like in the following screenshot.